 WooCommerce Extensions (even more online store action)

 Once you have WooCommerce working with your website, an extra range of WooCommerce extensions are available to you.
-These extensions are like plugins for WooCommerce.
+WooCommerce extensions are specialised WordPress plugins, designed to work alongside when the WooCommerce plugin in installed.
 They let your online store do more things.
 They can also let your store work with other programs, like your accounting program and your email marketing program.

 There are many WooCommerce plugins available for use.
 The main sources are from: